-My Numenera Nano player was super excited about his future T6 type ability Traverse the Worlds.
-It is in fact so powerful, that he had some reservations on how I would handle it as a GM.
+My Numenera Nano player was super excited about his future Tier 6 Type ability Traverse the Worlds.
+It is in fact so powerful that he had some reservations on how I would handle it as a GM.

-“I just don’t see how you gonna do it?
+“I just don’t see how you’re going to do it?
 I could instantly be anywhere!” he gasped.

 Don’t worry my little world perambulating friend, as you will peregrinate worlds as no man decussated them before!

 Let’s open up Discovery to page 43 and check what the fuss is about.

 You instantaneously transmit yourself to another planet, dimension, plane, or level of reality.
 You must know that the destination exists; the GM will decide if you have enough information to confirm its existence and the level of difficulty to reach the destination…

 There are three limitations in total, but for prepping purposes I am only interested in two:

 “…the GM will decide if you have enough information to confirm its existence and the level of difficulty to reach the destination. “

 So my player needs to know that the destination exists, and also have some information about it in order to try to crossbeam there.